-Students who follow this method not only achieve the assimilation of concepts, but also a development of their mental capacity, through exercises that evaluate real situations and the application of knowledge.

-2. Learning is solidly translated into practical skills that allow the student to better integrate into the real world.

-- 3. Ideas and concepts are understood more efficiently, given that the example situations are based on real-life. - Students like to feel that the effort they put into their studies is worthwhile.
+- 1. Pharmacists who follow this method not only grasp concepts, but also develop their mental capacity, by evaluating real situations and applying their knowledge. - 2.
+Learning is solidly translated into practical skills that allow the student to better integrate into the real world. - 3.
+Ideas and concepts are understood more efficiently, given that the example situations are based on real-life. - Students like to feel that the effort they put into their studies is worthwhile.
 This then translates into a greater interest in learning and more time dedicated to working on the course.